satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 	* lut_lin_tables_dv.3d.zst
 	* lut_lin_tables.3d.zst

-I have recompiled the “hyperhdr-webos-loader” with the following new feature:
+I have recompiled the hyperhdr-webos-loader with HyperHDR Released v21.0.0.0 with the following new function:

 * Add Settings Panel with Lut install selector by @neogeo
 * Fix HyperHDR daemon when starting calibration process by @satgit62